1.1 Overview and History of the SEC’s Guidance on Non-GAAP Measures and Metrics

 the amounts reported for GAAP and non-GAAP measures.
 Concerns about such factors had

-increased given that non-GAAP measures should supplement the GAAP information in the
+increased given that non-GAAP measures were intended to supplement the GAAP

 In response to these increasing concerns about the use of non-GAAP